 Despite that, out-of-the-box image quality is excellent.
 It’s easier to make the X-T200 shoot polished, high-quality images than most other cameras shooting JPEGs.

 However, I wasn’t so impressed by the RAW files coming out of the X-T200.
-In either Lightroom or Capture One, colour-editing was noticeably harder than other Fujifilm files (although I only tested X-Trans Fujis before).
-The RAW files are huge (over 40MB each), as there is no option for lossless compression.
+In either Lightroom or Capture One, color-editing was noticeably harder than other Fujifilm files (although I’ve only tested X-Trans Fujis before).
+The RAW files are huge (over 40 MB each), as there is no option for lossless compression.

 Focusing and Burst

 It’s a hybrid system that employs a sensor-based phase-detection for quick adjustments and contrast detection for accuracy.
-It works surprisingly well in low-light.
+It works surprisingly well in low light.
 Even in darkness, the camera finds something to autofocus on most of the time.

 In the end, I often found myself using single-point AF, as that was the most consistent.

-Overall though, I feel that here we get what we expect – all modern Fujifilm cameras perform better than the X-T200.
+Overall though, I feel that here we get what we expect.
+All modern Fujifilm cameras perform better than the X-T200.
 But to be fair, this performance would have warranted a much higher rating just a few years ago.
 It’s still a practical camera.